Halftonex/dungeondraft-effect/README.md

 # Dungeondraft Effect
-Apply the default Dungeoncraft assets' jagged outline effect to a sprite
+Apply the default Dungeoncraft assets jagged outline effect to a sprite.